 Domtar’s Financial Impact

-For its part, Domtar shares the economic impact of its forestry and manufacturing activities through tools like The Paper Trail®, which offers financial data associated with its facilities.
-This includes industry employment, tax information and more.
-The tool highlights the positive economic impact that comes from running 13 mills and multiple external paper converters throughout the United States and Canada, generating nearly 9,000 North American jobs.
+For its part, Domtar shares the economic impact of its forestry and manufacturing activities through annual sustainability reports.
+Our reports highlight the positive impacts that come from running mills and multiple external paper converters throughout the United States and Canada, generating nearly 9,000 North American jobs.